UnscriptedVN/docs/docs/fira/levels.md

 ### Configuration Fields

-There are three primary fields in the `config` entry of the TOML file:
+There are a few primary fields in the `config` entry of the TOML file:

 - `name`: The name of the level
 - `check`: A list of strings containing the requirements for completing the level
+- `bugs`: (Optional) The list of "intentional bugs" to enable in this level
 - `allowed-blocks`: A list of strings containing the allowed blocks that appear in the basic mode editor

+!!! warning
+    `allowed_blocks` is deprecated and should not be used in future level configurations.

 #### Checks